cookiecutter/cookiecutter/docs/advanced/hooks.rst

 Example: Conditional files / directories
 ----------------------------------------

-This is another example of ``hooks/pre_gen_project.py`` to demonstrate how to use post-processing hooks to achieve conditional control of files, directories.
+Here is an example of a post-generate hook script, defined at ``hooks/post_gen_project.py``, on how to achieve conditional control of files and directories after generating the project.

 The script ensures that the directory structure is as expected by removing unwanted files and directories: